United States presidential inaugural balls: History

 Private parties known as "charity balls" were held during the second inauguration of Calvin Coolidge in 1925, for the inauguration of Herbert Hoover in 1929, and most notably during the Great Depression and World War II-era inaugurations of Franklin D. Roosevelt in 1933, 1937, 1941, and 1945.

 Official inaugural balls were not reinstated until the Second inauguration of Harry S. Truman in 1949.
 Due to their growing popularity, the number of inaugural balls grew starting in the 1950s: during the 1953 inauguration of Dwight D. Eisenhower, there were two, and by 1957, there were a total of four balls held for Eisenhower's second inauguration.
 A fifth was added for the Inauguration of John F. Kennedy in 1961.

 Reflecting the mood of previous presidents in the early 20th century, Jimmy Carter stripped his 1977 inaugural balls of their frivolity and glamor, and charged no more than $25 per ticket.

 By 1997, the number of inaugural balls reached a peak of fourteen during the second inauguration of Bill Clinton, being reduced to eight for the first inauguration of George W. Bush in 2001 and nine for his second inauguration in 2005.

 For the 2009 inauguration of Barack Obama, 10 official and 121 unofficial inaugural balls were held.

-No inaugural balls were held in 2021 after the inauguration of Joe Biden due to the ongoing COVID-19 pandemic.
+No inaugural balls were held in 2021 after the inauguration of Joe Biden due to COVID-19 pandemic.